GStreamer/gstreamer/sdk-legal-information.md

 might want to take.
 All downloads are from the [gstreamer.freedesktop.org](http://gstreamer.freedesktop.org) website.

-# Licensing of SDK
+# Licensing of GStreamer

-GStreamer SDK minimal default installation only contains packages which are licensed under the [GNU LGPL license v2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
+GStreamer minimal default installation only contains packages which are licensed under the [GNU LGPL license v2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
 This license gives you the Freedom to use, modify, make copies of the